 As the saying goes, “nothing is certain but death and taxes.”
 In the context of estate planning, this reality drives the estate planner’s desire to minimize taxes upon death as much as possible.
 In fact, the world of estate planning is consumed with the minimization of taxes in all of its forms.
-Attorneys and advisers have clients jump through legal and financial hoops in order to avoid or delay the payment of taxes, whether estate, capital gains, gift, income, etc. It is imperative that clients know if their assets will be taxed upon their death so that they can properly seek advice from their estate planning professional.
-This article provides a general overview of estate taxes.
-More detailed articles dealing with the proposed tax savings are available in the articles section with more to be written in the future.
+New York estate attorneys and tax advisers have clients jump through legal and financial hoops in order to avoid or delay the payment of taxes, whether estate, capital gains, gift, income, etc. It is imperative that clients know if their assets will be taxed upon their death so that they can properly seek advice from their estate planning professional.
+This article provides a general overview of estate taxes in New York State.

 Very generally, any property that a person owns at his passing is taxable including bank account, cash, securities, real estate, cars, etc. are includable in his gross estate.
 Contrary to popular belief, the death benefit of life insurance policies a person owns are taxable unless properly structured.
-See a more detailed explanation regarding life insurance policies here.
-Joint property, including joint bank accounts, is 100% includable in the estate of the first joint property owner to die except to the extent that the other joint owner can show that he contributed to the property.
+Read a more detailed explanation of how life insurance policies are taxed here.
+Joint property owned with a non-spouse, including joint bank accounts, is 100% includable in the estate of the first joint property owner to die except to the extent that the other joint owner can show that he contributed to the property.
+If husband and wife own property jointly, half the value of the property is includable in the first spouse's estate, and 100% of the remaining asset would be includable in the second spouse's estate.
 Business, corporate, and LLC interests are also includable in the gross estate as are general powers of appointment.

 1. Marital Deduction: One of the primary deductions for married decedents is the Marital Deduction.
 Both jurisdictions allow for an unlimited marital deduction which means that assets passing outright to a citizen spouse will not be taxed at the death of the first spouse.
 There are often very good financial, legal, and tax reasons not to leave everything to the surviving spouse as will be discussed in the upcoming article dealing with credit shelter/bypass trusts